 It is your unemployment benefit office that decides on the benefit and calculates how much benefit you are entitled to.

-It is also important that you participate in and come to all pre-arranged activities and meetings.
-You must notify us if you are unable to participate in or attend an activity or meeting.
+You need to carry out the activities we agree on and take part in the meetings we book.
+You must notify us if you are unable to do so.
 You must also report your activities every month.
 This means that you report what jobs you have applied for and other things you may have done to try and secure employment.
-You must submit your Activity Report no earlier than on the 1st and no later than on the 14th of every month.
+You must submit your activity report between the 1st and 14th of each month.

 Unemployment benefit inside Europe